mini-pw/2020L-WB-Blog/content/post/2020-05-18-how-to-add-post.md

 ```

 For more authors, add elements to the list, for example `["Alicja Gosiewska", "Second Author"]`.
-Add more tags through the consecutive punctation marks.
+Add more tags through the consecutive  punctuation marks.

-## Markdown

-Posts are written in markdown, to learn more [see, for example, this site](https://themes.gohugo.io//theme/hugo-theme-fuji/markdown-syntax/).

-### Including images
+## Including images

 In folder `static` you can create a directory to store images and other necessary files.
 For example, for file `2020-05-18-how-to-add-post.md` folder should be `static/2020-05-18-how-to-add-post`([See here](https://github.com/mini-pw/2020L-WB-Blog/tree/master/static)).